Bevy Version: | 0.9 | (outdated!) |

 while also having other system parameters to access specific data. - …

-Bevy provides a solution: wrap them in a ParamSet
+Bevy provides a solution: wrap any incompatible parameters in a ParamSet

 :